 During the week, there will be only a few people on the slopes, but on the weekends, it’s going to be different.

-Everybody has time off, and all Swiss are traveling to the Alps so on weekends, the ski resorts can be very busy.
+Everybody has time off, and all the Swiss are traveling to the Alps.
+So on weekends, the ski resorts can be very busy.

 I recommend going on weekdays to avoid crowds and enjoy the best time.